 The test content outline below identifies the areas that will be included in the exam (as derived from the 2023 Job Task Analysis).
-The percentage of scored questions in each of the major categories is shown below.
+The percentage of questions scored in each of the major categories is shown below.

 Test Specification Matrix